 To be admitted to the Wheaton Teacher Education Program (WheTEP), a candidate must have a minimum grade point average (GPA) of 2.5 in the major, in professional education courses, and cumulatively.
 The 2.5 GPA must be maintained throughout the program.
 All candidates seeking licensure must earn a grade of C or better in all major, professional and endorsement subject courses.
-Candidates must submit a completed WheTEP application and a reflective assignment based on their teacher aiding observations.
-An interview and a passing score on the Illinois Licensure Testing System Test of Academic Proficiency are required for WheTEP acceptance.
+Candidates must submit a completed WheTEP application.
+An interview and a passing score on the Illinois Licensure Testing System Test of Academic Proficiency or waiver are required for WheTEP acceptance.

 Transfer candidates should contact the Department of Education as soon as possible.
 No candidate will be admitted to WheTEP until he or she has been a full-time Wheaton College student for at least one semester and has completed at least one course in the Wheaton College Department of Education, accompanied by at least one practicum experience.
 Candidates are expected to complete all WheTEP requirements and take all 300- and 400-level education courses at Wheaton College.

-Candidates pursuing elementary, secondary, or K-12 foreign language teacher certification through Wheaton College complete the liberal arts general education requirements that apply to all students in the Bachelor of Arts and Bachelor of Science degree programs.
+Candidates pursuing elementary, secondary, or K-12 foreign language teacher licensure through Wheaton College complete the liberal arts general education requirements that apply to all students in the Bachelor of Arts and Bachelor of Science degree programs.
 It is essential that candidates follow these requirements carefully beginning with their freshman year.
 Candidates are encouraged to receive credit through department exams whenever possible.
-Due to the number of required hours and the sequencing of some courses, candidates who certify to teach may need to enroll for nine semesters.
+Due to the number of required hours and the sequencing of some courses, candidates seeking entitlement may need to enroll for nine semesters.
 Credit through testing and/or enrollment in summer school may reduce the number of necessary semesters.
-(Note: The State of Illinois continues to review requirements; and, therefore, certification requirements are subject to change.)
+(Note: The State of Illinois continues to review requirements; and, therefore, licensure requirements are subject to change.)

 A minimum of 100 hours of clinical experiences is required prior to student teaching.
 This includes four required experiences: EDUC 136L, 225L, , and 311L; or other experiences approved by the Department of Education may also count toward the 100 hours.

 Each candidate must also complete 16 hours in an approved academic concentration in a specific discipline.
-Concentrations may be completed in Applied Health Science, Art, Biology, Chemistry, Communication, Economics, English, French, Geology, German, History, Linguistics (applicable to ESL or Bilingual Endorsement), Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Sociology/Anthropology, and Spanish.
-At least eight hours of this concentration must be 300- or 400-level courses, except in Chemistry, Communication, Mathematics, Music, Physics, and Psychology.
+Concentrations may be completed in Applied Health Science, Art, Chinese, Communication, English, French, German, Linguistics (applicable to ESL or Bilingual Endorsement), Mathematics, Music, Social Science, and Spanish.
 Candidates should check with the Department of Education for approved courses in the concentrations.
 Courses used to meet general education requirements cannot be used to count toward this concentration (with some exceptions in the Humanities area).

 Elementary Education majors are strongly encouraged to complete a middle grade (grades 5-8) endorsement by enrolling in EDUC 405L.
 Candidates may earn additional endorsements for teaching in the middle grades (5-8) by completing the following requirements: 1) 18 semester hours in the subject matter area of major teaching assignment (e.g., language arts, mathematics, general science, social science, music, etc.); 2) 3 hours of psychology focusing on the middle grade adolescent (1 hour fromLearning and Development: The Psychological and Developmental Contexts of Education, 1 hour from Learning Differences, and 1 hour from Middle Grade Practicum); 3) 6 hours of curriculum and instruction for the middle grades (1 hour from EDUC 311 Theories and Methods of Teaching Elementary and Middle School Students , 2 hours from Theories and Methods: Elementary and Middle School Reading, 1 hour from Theories and Methods of Teaching Elementary and Middle School Mathematics, 1 hour from Theories and Methods of Teaching Elementary and Middle School Language Arts, and 1 hour from Theories and Methods of Teaching Elementary and Middle School Social Studies).